 The Students’ Union have long been involved in a range of community engagement and volunteering projects in and around Cirencester.
-We are involved in supporting a range of projects, charities and organisations around the town.
-Some of the most recent examples include:
+We are supporting a range of projects, charities and organisations around the town, some of the most recent examples include:

 Students have joined forces with the High Sheriff of Gloucestershire to put home grown vegetables on the tables of female prisoners in the country.
 Students have been allocated a plot of land at HMP Eastwood Park near Wotton-Under-Edge to create an allotment and teach the inmates how to grow their own produce.